 Emergency Leave Pay through Square Payroll

 The Ley de Familias primero en respuesta al coronavirus (FFCRA) required qualified employers to give employees up to 80 hours (two weeks) of emergency paid sick leave and up to 10 weeks of paid family leave for certain reasons related to COVID-19.
-This applied to leave taken between April 1, 2020 and December 31, 2020.
-As part of the recent COVID-19 Stimulus Bill, employers can voluntarily extend these paid leaves through September 30, 2021.
+This applied to leave taken between April 1, 2020 and March 31, 2021.

 Eligible employers who pay qualifying leave can earn payroll tax credits equal to the amount of leave wages they paid out, rather than depositing those taxes with the IRS.
-This article provides an overview of the FFCRA, instructions on how to pay emergency leave through Square Payroll, and instructions on how to request an advancement of the tax credit by filing Form 7200.
+This article provides an overview of the FFCRA / ARPA, instructions on how to pay emergency leave through Square Payroll, and instructions on how to request an advancement of the tax credit by filing Form 7200.

 Types of Leave

-There are three types of emergency leave under FFCRA:
+There are three types of emergency leave under ARPA:

 Emergency Paid Sick Leave

-* Care for self: This provides up to 80 hours (two weeks) of paid sick leave at the employee’s regular pay rate when the employee is unable to work due to required self-quarantine or has received or is seeking a medical diagnosis when experiencing COVID-19 symptoms.
+* Care for self: This provides paid sick leave at the employee’s regular pay rate when the employee is unable to work due to required self-quarantine, has received or is seeking a medical diagnosis when experiencing COVID-19 symptoms, or received or recovered from COVID-19 vaccination.
 The maximum benefit is $511 per day (for a total maximum benefit of $5,110).

-* Care for others: This provides up to 80 hours (two weeks) of paid sick leave at two-thirds (⅔) the employee’s regular pay rate if the employee cannot work because they are caring for someone who is subject to quarantine or caring for a child whose school or child care is closed due to COVID-19.
+* Care for others: This provides paid sick leave at two-thirds (⅔) the employee’s regular pay rate if the employee cannot work because they are caring for someone who is subject to quarantine or caring for a child whose school or child care is closed due to COVID-19.
 The maximum benefit is $200 per day (for a total maximum benefit of $2,000).

 Emergency Paid Family Leave

-* If the employee is unable to work because they are caring for a child whose school or child care is closed due to COVID-19, this policy gives them up to an additional 10 weeks of expanded paid family medical leave (FMLA) at two-thirds (⅔) the employee’s regular pay rate.
+If the employee is unable to work because they are caring for a child whose school or child care is closed due to COVID-19 or received or recovered from COVID-19 vaccination this policy gives them up to an additional 12 weeks of expanded paid family medical leave (FMLA) at two-thirds (⅔) the employee’s regular pay rate.
 Employees who have been employed for at least 30 days are eligible for this.
-The maximum benefit is $200 per day (for a total maximum benefit of $10,000).
+The maximum benefit is $200 per day (for a total maximum benefit of $12,000).

 Employers that pay qualified emergency leave wages are entitled to a tax credit to help cover the cost of the paid leave during which employees are unable to work for certain reasons related to COVID-19.
 A portion of the tax credits will be applied immediately when the “Emergency Leave Pay” is processed through Square Payroll by allowing employers to retain the federal payroll tax that would typically be debited and sent to the IRS.
 These taxes include employee Federal Income Tax, employee Medicare, employee Social Security and employer Medicare.
-The qualified sick leave wages are not subject to the employer portion of Social Security tax.
+You will get tax credit back for the employer Medicare share in the Form 941.
 State and local income taxes, along with federal and state unemployment taxes are calculated and debited as normal.

 Square Payroll will report emergency leave on Form 941 when filing your quarterly taxes.
 If the remaining emergency leave credit for qualified wages has not already been reimbursed by the IRS to the employer by the end of the quarter, the remaining amount will be credited back to the employer by the IRS after Form 941 is filed and reconciled.
 You also have the option of requesting an accelerated credit from the IRS by following the instructions to file Form 7200 below.